Do You Need a Power of Attorney?

 Power of Attorney for Business People

-A power of attorney can provide a measure of security for business people who find they might need assistance or representation when it comes to certain legal, financial or business matters, or to protect against the occurrence of a possible future event.
-There are many people in the business world that utilize a durable power of attorney to appoint skilled professionals to represent their interests in certain business deals.
+A power of attorney can provide a measure of security for business people who find they might need assistance or representation when it comes to certain legal, financial, or business matters, or to protect against the occurrence of a possible future event.
+There are many people in the business world that utilize a POA to appoint skilled professionals to represent their interests in certain business deals.
+In these cases, a limited power of attorney may be used to perform specific tasks, such as signing documents for a business deal or handling a transaction when the principal is unavailable.

 Being a good businessman does not always translate into being a good negotiator or financial and legal expert, so many times, business people appoint specialists via a durable power of attorney to represent them when it comes to closing a large business deal, negotiating financial terms with a lender, or discussing legal issues with other attorneys.
 It is not always profitable to have such experts on the payroll constantly, so hiring out their services on an as-needed basis makes good business sense.

 Once the deal or negotiation is completed, the power of attorney is revoked.
+A principal revokes the POA by following legal procedures, and the attorney ends or attorney end occurs automatically in certain circumstances, such as the principal's death or when the attorney automatically terminates due to the completion of the assigned task.
 Other people find that having a power of attorney ready and waiting to be triggered by certain events gives them peace of mind that their affairs will be looked after should they become incapacitated in the future.
 This is known as a springing power of attorney, and it is designed to go into effect should certain requirements be met, such as an illness or other incident that occurs which prevents the principal from acting on their own behalf.
-Once the conditions are met, the power of attorney becomes active and the principal’s wishes are enacted by their attorney in fact.
+Once the conditions are met, the power of attorney becomes active and the principal’s wishes are enacted by their attorney-in-fact.
+New power provisions may be included to address recent legal changes or expanded agent authority.

 Acting as a Representative

 Having the ability to turn to professional help when needed and secure that help through the use of a power of attorney is a vital tool for both business people and laymen when situations call for it.
-A power of attorney is an indispensable tool that can be used in many different ways to assist people with their legal, financial and business needs as well as protect their interests and affairs should they become unable to do so for themselves.
+A power of attorney is an indispensable tool that can be used in many different ways to assist people with their legal, financial, and business needs, as well as protect their interests and affairs should they become unable to do so for themselves.
+The original document is required to prove the authority of the person named as agent or to formally revoke the power of attorney, and the agent must present this document when acting on your behalf.

 How to Create a Power of Attorney